ricardoamaro/drupalci_testbot/README.md

 DBTYPE="mysql"
 DBVER="5.5"         # Used to override the default database version for this database type (Optional) DBLINK="--link=drupaltestbot-db:db"
+INSTALLER="none"    # Try to use core non install tests.
 CMD=""              # Eg. enter container shell with CMD="/bin/bash" VERBOSE="false"     # true will give verbose PHPVERSION="5.4"